David Evans (MP for Welwyn Hatfield): Luton Town

 Evans served on the Luton Town Football Club's board of directors from 1977 to 22 May 1990 when he resigned.
 From November 1984 to 15 June 1989, Evans was the chairman of the club.
 In 1978, Evans appointed David Pleat as Luton manager, and they won promotion to the Football League First Division in 1982.
 Later in the 1980s, he presided over a controversial membership-only scheme for fans under which only members were allowed to attend matches at the club's home ground and away supporters were banned from the stadium.
 This was brought about by Millwall fans rioting and damaging the Kenilworth Road stadium during an FA Cup match against Luton on 13 March 1985.
 His ownership of the club delivered some of the greatest successes in its history.
 After promotion in 1982, Luton spent a decade in the First Division, finishing as high as seventh in 1987 and winning the Football League Cup a year later.

 Evans was also chairman of the Lord's Taverners, along with being a member of the Finance and Administration Sub-Committee (1981–1986) and a member of the General Committee (1985–86) of Middlesex County Cricket Club.
 As a cricketer, he represented Hertfordshire in the Minor Counties Championship between 1967 and 1968, made two Gillette Cup appearances for the team in 1969, scoring ten runs on his debut but a duck in his second match.
 He also made appearances for Club Cricket Conference from 1965 to 1980, including captaining the side.

 Member of Parliament

 Evans represented Welwyn Hatfield as the Conservative Member of Parliament from 1987, until he lost his seat at the 1997 general election.
 During his time as an MP, Evans was parliamentary private secretary to several government ministers, including John Redwood when he was Secretary of State for Wales.
-Evans was elected to the executive of the influential 1922 Committee in 1993 and he remained there until leaving Parliament in March 1997.
+Evans was elected to the executive of the influential 1922 Committee in 1993 and he remained there until he lost his seat in 1997.

 After losing his seat in Parliament, he continued to manage his industrial cleaning business, the Broadreach Group.
 He retired in May 2002 when he and his business partner Jack Broadley sold it for around £17 million.